Protect and Border and Greet: Inspired by Solitude and Rilke’s Letters to a Young Poet

 love your solitude and try to sing out with the pain it causes you.

 In the years that have passed since I first read the letters, I’ve begun to comprehend solitude’s ability to make humans sing out.
-For it is within solitude that art is made, it is within solitude that letters are written, and it is because of solitude that we, as people, can understand and relish our togetherness.
+For it is within solitude that most art is made, it is within solitude that letters are written, and it is solitude that invites us, as people, to deepen our understanding of, and relish, our togetherness.
+In “Letter Seven,” Rilke writes of the necessity solitude plays in the relationship “between one human being and another”:

 the love that consists in this: that two solitudes protect and border and greet each other.